 The tire sealant is a proprietary mixture made of glue, fibers, and other fillers.
 A small amount is added to the tire (either the inner tube or tire itself if you have tubeless) through the valve.
 During normal operation, the tire sealant will coat the inside of the tire (or tube).
 When the tire is punctured, escaping air will force the sealant through the small hole.
 The sealant dries, plugging the hole and preventing your electric scooter from getting a flat.

 Tire sealant will work on punctures 1/4″ or smaller.
 Most road debris such as glass or construction staples are much smaller.
 The smaller the puncture, the more likely it is to seal quickly and correctly.
 Tire sealant will not prevent or repair punctures or tire failures that cause a blowout.
-Blowouts are typically cause by severe failure of the tire or inner tube material, pinch flats, overinflation, or very large punctures.
+Blowouts are typically caused by severe failure of the tire or inner tube material, pinch flats, overinflation, or very large punctures.

-We like tire sealant because it is dirt cheap (you can even make your own if you’re adventurous) and installation is breeze.
+We like tire sealant because it is dirt cheap (you can even make your own if you’re adventurous) and installation is a breeze.

 Read our how to on preventing flats with tire slime.